floating-ui/floating-ui/README.md

 - UMD - Universal Module Definition: AMD, RequireJS and globals;
 - ESM - ES Modules: For webpack/Rollup or browser supporting the spec;
-- ESNext: Available in `dist/`, can be used with webpack and `babel-preset-env`;
+- ESNext: Available in `/dist`, can be used with webpack and `babel-preset-env`;

 Make sure to use the right one for your needs.
 If you want to import it with a `<script>` tag, use UMD.
+If you can't find the `/dist` folder in the Git repository, this is because the distribution files are shipped only to Bower, npm or our CDNs.
+You can still find them visiting `https://unpkg.com/popper.js/dist/` (or `https://unpkg.com/tooltip.js/dist/`)

 ## Usage